microsoft/vcpkg-docs/vcpkg/reference/installation-tree-layout.md

 The root level of the installation directory contains:

-* A `vcpkg` directory, the vcpkg database, keeps track of installed packages and files
+* A `vcpkg` directory which keeps track of installed packages and files
-* A directory per each [triplet](../users/triplets.md) that has installed packages, contains the packages build output
+* A directory for each [triplet](../users/triplets.md) that has installed packages which contains the packages' build output

 ## `vcpkg` directory